-Prior to joining GCT, Eric was Chief Operations Officer at APM Terminals in Cape Town, South Africa with overall responsibility for the performance of all terminals in the Africa Region.
+Prior to joining GCT, Waltz was chief operations officer at APM Terminals in Cape Town, South Africa, with overall responsibility for the performance of all terminals in the Africa Region.

 His operational and managerial career with APM has taken him from Tacoma to Los Angeles, Long Beach, and Malaysia.

-Eric was a Lieutenant and Platoon Leader in the United States Army and holds a Bachelor of Science degree in Environmental Studies and Industrial Engineering from West Point in New York.
+Waltz was a lieutenant and platoon leader in the US Army and holds a B.S. in environmental studies and industrial engineering from West Point in New York.

-In his role as vice president, planning and operations, Mr. Xotta is responsible for the Vancouver Fraser Port Authority's long term planning, operations, security, and trade development activities.
+In his role as vice president, planning and operations, Peter Xotta is responsible for the Vancouver Fraser Port Authority's long-term planning, operations, security, and trade development activities.

-Mr. Xotta's experience has included acting as president of Modalink Distribution Hub Ltd., a multi-modal logistics facility in South Richmond, British Columbia and a 50 per cent joint venture with the Vancouver Fraser Port Authority.
-He is the former chair of Canada Place Corporation, a wholly owned subsidiary of the Vancouver Fraser Port Authority, and currently sits on the board of directors of the Van Horne Institute.
+His experience has included acting as president of Modalink Distribution Hub, a multimodal logistics facility in South Richmond, British Columbia, and a 50 percent joint venture with the Vancouver Fraser Port Authority.
+He is the former chair of Canada Place Corp., a wholly owned subsidiary of the Vancouver Fraser Port Authority, and currently sits on the board of directors of the Van Horne Institute.

-Mr. Xotta has a Masters in Business Administration from Simon Fraser University's Segal Graduate School of Business and is an active mentor in the program.
+Xotta has an MBA from Simon Fraser University's Segal Graduate School of Business and is an active mentor in the program.